arnemorken/anyvista/README.md

 # Improvements

-Got an idea for improving anyList?
+Got an idea for improving anyVista?
 A cool new feature you'd like to see?
 Think you've found a bug?
 Contact us at software@balanse.info!
 We love pull requests!

 # License

-AGPLv3.0 for open source use or anyList Commercial License for commercial use.
+AGPLv3.0 for open source use or anyVista Commercial License for commercial use.

-Get licences here: https://anylist.balanse.info/license/ (coming soon).
+Get licences here: https://anyvista.balanse.info/license/ (coming soon).

 # Donations